battlecode/battlecode-server-2017/specs.md

 The following is a detailed list of a robot's execution order within a single turn.
 If it dies halfway through, the remainder of the list does not get executed.
 In particular, note that changes to a robot's state do not happen while player code is being executed.
 All actions instead get sent to an action queue, and they are executed after the player code is run.
 For example, if a SOLDIER calls move() and then getLocation(), it will not reflect the location of the robot yet.

-1. Robot's upkeep cost, is subtracted from the power pool, or if there is insufficient power in the pool, 'GameConstants.UNIT_ENERGON_UPKEEP' is paid in energon (if robot dies, it does not get a turn, and no power is refunded).
-2. Robot executes up to `GameConstants.BYTECODE_LIMIT` of player code.
+1. Robot executes up to `GameConstants.BYTECODE_LIMIT` of player code.
 Power costs for action calls in the player code are checked based on the available power at this point.
-3. Power is refunded based on remaining bytecodes by a factor of `GameConstants.POWER_COST_PER_BYTECODE`, even if it paid its upkeep with energon.
-4. Channels are updated with new broadcasts
+2. Channels are updated with new broadcasts
-5. Actions are performed
+3. Actions are performed

     a.
-If the robot is on the last turn of mining, the mines are placed on the map (SOLIDER Only)
+The robot moves

     b.
-If the robot is on the last turn of defusing, the mines are removed from the map (SOLIDER Only)

-    c.
-If the robot is on the last turn of capturing, then the encampment is created, and the robot is destroyed (SOLIDER Only)

-    d.
-The robot moves (SOLIDER Only)

-    e.
-Targeted attacks happen (ARTILLERY Only)

-    f.
-Research is updated OR a unit is spawned (HQ Only)

-6. Mine damage is applied (SOLDIER Only)
-7. Automatic attacks are performed

-    a.
-Robot auto-attacks adjacent enemies (SOLIDER Only)

-    b.
-Robot heals itself and adjacent allies (MEDBAY Only).

-    c.
-Robot adds shields to itself and adjacent allies (SHIELDS Only).

-8. Shield decay is applied
+Attacks happen

 Timing